katzerax/Destiny2DPSGraphPY/README.md

 ## To-Do
 1. maybe a whole gui. maybe installing a requirements.txt for matplotlib. dunno
-2. roxy is currently working on functions to call for weapon perks that should modify the damage correctly, including accounting for time and reproc-ing perks. interactions between things such as old veist stinger and triple tap should work like in game, although for things like the new veist stinger and other upcoming changes to mods, it is more of a factor of waiting and seeing what the heck be going on.
+2. roxy is currently working on functions for weapon perks and ensuring all interactions work as well as adding to the perk pool. roxy (me, i) will not be adding some perks like: field prep, elemental capacitor, etc. that basically can be accounted for by simply including the baseline stats beforehand (field prep being reload speed and reserves, elemental capacitor possibly being reload speed)
-3. burst type weapons (fuck (this will require understanding how RoF affects the time between bursts but like also delay between burst fires????))
+3. burst type weapons (fuck (this will require understanding how RoF affects the time between bursts but like also delay between burst fires????)) i basically have 0 clue still how i am going to do this, both bullet based weapons and charge based weapons (looking at you Stormchaser, n Fire and Forget)
+4. cleaning up comments after everything?

 ## Example graphs
 ![Figure_1](https://user-images.githubusercontent.com/65287118/210054539-a0629674-e846-43ed-8e1f-808482d20a66.png)